DocDilbert/arm-cortex-m4-base/README.md

 directory of the compiler.
 On windows this path should not contain any whitespaces.

 # GCC
 The gcc manual (4.9.3) can be found [here](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/index.html).
-Its quite usefull as reference for the used compiler switches.
+It is quite usefull as reference for the used compiler switches.

 For this project the following topics in this manual are of special interest: